ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 ## Workshop structure

 * Presentation - Covers Mesos, Zookeeper, frameworks & Marathon
-* Exercises using minimesos - Covers the same topics but now with focused exercises using minimesos
+* Exercises - Covers the same topics but now with focused exercises using minimesos
 * Wrap up - Summarize what we learned, allow for Q&A and discuss further learning

 ## Presentation